pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 Inserts a key-value pair into the map.

-See HashMap::insert
+See HashMap::insert for details.

 Sourcepub fn try_insert(&self, key: K, value: V) -> Result<&V, OccupiedError<'_, V>>